aarondcosta99/YouTubeClone/README.md

 # YouTubeClone
-CryptoSave is an Android app that allowed users to save notes in the database, while also giving them the feature to encrypt the note.
-The encrypted note could also be decrypted back to it's original text.
+YoutubeClone is an Android app that was developed to look similar to the actual YouTube app.
+This app fetches content from an API and displays it inside a recyclerview.

-This app was developed on Android Studio in Kotlin.
-The database used was Google's Cloud Firestore.
+This app was developed on Android Studio in Kotlin and the database used was Google's Cloud Firestore.
+The [API](https://youtubecloneapinodejs.herokuapp.com/players) I created for this app.
 ## Installation
 Click [here](https://github.com/aarondcosta99/YouTubeClone/raw/master/app/src/main/res/ss/YouTubeClone_apk.apk) to download the apk file and install the app on your Android Device.
 ## Screenshots